 - 7.17 The fact that a person tenders his or her resignation or ceases to provide their services must not prevent an allegation from being followed up in accordance with these procedures.
 It is important that every effort is made to reach a conclusion in all cases of allegations concerning the safety and welfare of children, including any in which the person concerned refuses to cooperate with the process.
 Wherever possible, the individual should be given a full opportunity to answer the allegation and make representations. - 7.18 The process of recording the allegation and any supporting evidence and reaching a judgement about whether it can be regarded as substantiated on the basis of all the information available should continue even if the individual does not cooperate.
-It may be difficult to reach a conclusion in these circumstances, and it may not be possible to apply any disciplinary sanctions if a person's period of notice expires before the process is complete, but it is important to reach and record a conclusion wherever possible.
+It may be difficult to reach a conclusion in these circumstances, and it may not be possible to apply any disciplinary sanctions if a person's period of notice expires before the process is complete, but it is important to reach and record a conclusion wherever possible. - 7.19 A so called 'Settlement Agreement' (sometimes referred to as compromise agreements) by which a person agrees to resign, the employer agrees not to pursue disciplinary action, and both parties agree a form of words to be used in any future reference, should not be used in cases of refusal to cooperate or resignation before the person's notice period expires3.
+In any other circumstances, such an agreement is at the employers' discretion in compliance with employment legislation.
+In any case, such an agreement will not prevent a thorough police investigation and referral to the Disclosure and Barring Service (DBS) where appropriate. - 7.20 The DO should also advise whether it is appropriate to notify a professional body or regulator for example, the Health and Care Professions Council (HCPC), TRA

-2 Paragraph 175 (page 46).
-Keeping Children Safe in Education 2016.
+3 Paragraph 169 (page 45) Keeping Children Safe in Education